casinca/LLM-quest/llm_quest/speculative_decoding/README.md

 ## Also worth noting

 The `draft_max_gen` ($γ$) is a very important hparam and the difference is noticeable when doing different runs with different values in `spec_decoding_generate.py`.

-Being too greedy can lead to a significant slowdown (worse than simply generating with the target model and KVcache) where we will waste compute on some drafted tokens that will end up being discarded as soon as the first rejection is hit.
+If too high, it can lead to a significant slowdown (worse than simply generating with the target model and KVcache) where we will waste compute on some drafted tokens that will end up being discarded as soon as the first rejection is hit.
+For example, if we draft 10 tokens and the 2nd token is rejected, we will have wasted compute for the 8 following tokens.

-Too low, nerfed, is a waste of potential speed up and counterproductive with too many drafting steps per `max_gen` (or until EoS is hit).
+Too low, nerfed, is a waste of potential speed up and counterproductive, with too many drafting steps per `max_gen` (or until EoS is hit).

 The delta/difference of size (number of parameters) and the alignment between the target and draft models is also important.
 Similar size and the overhead of doing speculative decoding will outweigh the speed-up.
 A large delta might introduce too much divergence between the draft and target model logits and therefore untimely rejections.
 Here, we used as a simple test case: a GPT-2 Small (124M) for drafting and a GPT-2 Large (774M) for verification.